Menu

 The development challenges are huge: the HIM experts have to manufacture the complex mechanical structure with high accuracy – the positioning of the elements should be accurate to a few micrometers.
 In addition, how superconductivity behaves in such complex structures under high radio-frequency power during beam operation still needs to be investigated.

 Together with a specialized company, the HIM researchers built the first cavity of the accelerator.
-The subsequent testing on a test bench was successful: the targeted accelerating gradients were not only achieved, but significantly exceeded.
-This can be considered when designing the other cavities – with the result that the accelerator can be built even more compact than originally planned.
-In 2017, the cavity passed the first “real” beam test at GSI in Darmstadt.
+The subsequent testing on a test bench was successful: the targeted accelerating gradients were not only achieved but significantly exceeded.

-The HESR high-energy storage ring will be one of the core elements of the FAIR accelerator complex under construction in Darmstadt: it will accelerate and store ions, in particular antiprotons.
+For instance, the HESR high-energy storage ring will be one of the core elements of the FAIR accelerator complex under construction in Darmstadt: it will accelerate and store ions, in particular antiprotons.
 The fast antiparticles enable novel, highly promising experiments with the planned PANDA detector, which will be inserted into the beam path of the HESR storage ring.
-In order for the experiments to run as effectively as possible in the long term, some technical hurdles need to be overcome.
-The ACID section is working on one of these challenges: it is developing a new, highly efficient cooling technology for the ion beam.

-In the PANDA experiments, at each revolution around the HESR ring the stored antiproton beam hits a target consisting of a beam of tiny frozen hydrogen particles called pellets.
-The ensuing collisions create new, exotic particle states, which PANDA will measure in detail.
+In the PANDA experiments, at each revolution around the HESR ring the stored antiproton beam hits a target consisting of a beam of microscopic frozen hydrogen pellets.
+The ensuing collisions create new, exotic particle states, which PANDA will measure precisely.
 The beam traverses the target about one million times per second.
 Each time, only a few antiprotons in the beam collide with the protons in the target.
 Most ions only cross the target, remain in the ring and continue on their laps.

 The concept poses several challenges.
-Among other things, the electron beam has to be continuous and have a high intensity: around 6 × 1018 electrons per second should fly parallel to the ion beam, corresponding to a current in the ampere range.
-The electrons need to have a kinetic energy of eight megaelectronvolts, corresponding to a power of eight megawatts.
+The electron beam must have a high intensity exceeding 1 Ampere of current.
+To achieve the same speed as the antiprotons, the electrons need to have a kinetic energy of eight Mega-electronvolts, corresponding to a power of more than eight Megawatts.
 The generation of such a power at a voltage of eight megavolts will be outside the technological possibilities for the foreseeable future and would also be questionable from an ecological point of view due to the enormous energy requirement.
-Therefore, more than 99 percent of the kinetic energy is to be recovered by decelerating the electrons as they pass through the accelerating field in the opposite direction.
+Therefore, more than 99 percent of the kinetic energy is to be recovered by decelerating the electrons to an energy of a few kilovolts only after the interaction with the ion beam has happened.
 This energy recovery requires extremely precise control of the electron beam—after all, the power levels are so great that a misdirected beam could cause damage to the accelerator.
-The HIM researchers are currently working on this precise steering.
+The ACID team has meanwhile demonstrated the acceleration of 1Ampere electron beam at 30000 Volts in a small test set-up.
+The non-invasive detection of the position and the size of the beam was demonstrated by observing the fluorescence radiation caused by the extremely weak interaction of this beam particles with the residual gas.
+Therefore, the beam can be properly controlled, and less than one in a million electrons is lost while travelling through the apparatus.

-Another challenge is the focusing of the electron beam.
-This will be done using special magnetic lenses housed in the electrostatic acceleration section.
-Supplying electric power to these lenses is a tricky undertaking, as supply via cables does not work in such a high-voltage environment.
-This is why the HIM scientists are working with experts from the Russian Budker Institute on an unusual solution: the energy for operating the magnetic lenses and the electron source will come from special turbine generators driven by compressed gas.
+Focusing of the electron beam is achieved using special magnetic lenses housed in the electrostatic acceleration section.
+Supplying electric power to these lenses is a tricky undertaking, as supply via cables used in conventional high voltage electronics does not work at the extreme voltages needed here.
+This is why the HIM scientists have found an innovative solution: the energy for operating the magnetic lenses and the electron source comes from special turbine generators driven by compressed gas.
 The gas can be transported in insulated pipes, which are not affected by the high voltage.
+The turbine runs at a speed of about 30000 turns per minute and delivers 3kW of power which is more than enough to power the focusing lenses.

 Prof. Dr. Kurt Aulenbacher